Linear labels

 model — which model the agent uses

-Create a parent label named model in Linear.
-Under it, add child labels for the models you want to use.
-The value is passed directly to the agent, so use the model identifiers your chosen agent accepts:
+Delego creates a parent label named model with a starter set of child labels.
+The value is passed directly to the agent, so each child label is a model identifier the agent accepts:

 Child labelUse with